 A UX strategy only works as intended when information and data are shared freely.
 Communication opens the door.
 You can streamline collaborative data-sharing by centralizing UX and marketing data analytics.

-Compile and share key user data and research findings across your entire team — whether it’s a team of one or dozens!
-Information sharing keeps everyone updated for better alignment and decision-making.
+Compile and share key user data and research findings across your entire team — whether it’s a team of one or dozens.
+Information sharing keeps everyone up to date, enabling better alignment and decision-making.

 Audit website and mobile app